Home > Become a Notary > How to Become an Oregon Notary

 Who appoints notaries in Oregon?

 The Oregon Secretary of States receives applications for appointment and reappointment as a notary public, administers the commissioning process, and maintains an electronic database of active notaries.
-To contact the Oregon Secretary of State, use the following information:

 Oregon Secretary of State